-Students who wish to re-attend a course must seek the permission of the Faculty of Agriculture.
+Students who wish to re-attend a module must seek the permission of the Faculty of Agri-Food and the Environment.
 Students must consult with the relevant Head of Department and put their request in writing to the Dean of the Faculty.
 Such requests will be brought to the Faculty and on to the Academic Council for approval.